 Elevation: 9,957 ft

-Climbing and access information for this peak is found on page 369.
+Climbing and access information for this peak is on Page 369 of the book.
 Ken Jones has provided an updated trip report for this peak which provides access information for an approach from Wyoming.
-Livingston Douglas’ update provides including a new route on the West side of Meade Peak that he reports “went beautifully and was never harder than a Class 2.”
+Livingston Douglas’ update provides including a new route on the west side of Meade Peak that he reports “went beautifully and was never harder than Class 2.”
 Livingston also provides clarifications regarding the routes found in the book.
-Updated November 2018
+Updated February 2021

-Meade Peak is the highest point in the Pruess Range which is a subrange of the Peale Mountains.
-This peak is connected to Mount Mansfield by a 9,100 foot saddle.
+Meade Peak is the highest point in the Pruess Range, which is a subrange of the Peale Mountains.
+This peak is connected to Mount Mansfield by a 9,100-foot saddle.
 I recommend climbing both peaks on the same day.
+USGS Meade Peak

 Ken Jones Updates—Wyoming Approach

-From US Hwy.
-89, two miles south of Afton, Wyoming, take Wyoming route 236 to the west (this junction is at virtual milepost 82.9).
+From US-89, two miles south of Afton, WY, take WY-236 to the west (this junction is at virtual milepost 82.9).
 At 2.6 miles, reach a stop sign.
-Continue straight ahead; the road becomes county route 142.
-At 3.5 miles reach a “T” intersection; turn left on Crow Creek road.
-Follow the main Crow Creek road, which starts paved but becomes well-graded gravel.
+Continue straight ahead.
+The road becomes CR-142.
+At 3.5 miles reach a “T” intersection.
+Turn left onto Crow Creek Road.
+Follow Crow Creek Road, which is initially paved but becomes well-graded gravel.
 Cross the border into Idaho at about 7.4 miles.
-There is a junction to the right near here, and several more along the way.
-It is obvious which is the main road, which runs up the Crow Creek valley.
-(This valley had the highest concentration of bluebirds we have ever seen, as well as a number of kestrels.)
+There is a junction to the right near here and several more along the way.
+It is obvious which is the main road, which runs up the Crow Creek Valley.
+This valley had the highest concentration of bluebirds we have ever seen, as well as a number of kestrels.

-Just beyond the Clear Creek guard station, at about 20.5 miles, find Forest Road 698 on the right.
+Just beyond the Clear Creek Guard Station, at about 20.5 miles, find FSR-698 on the right.
 This looks unpromising, and would be tough if it were wet, but I managed to nurse my Accord over the ruts and through the sandy patches in both directions.
 Drive this road, staying on the main route where tracks head off, for 2.2 miles.
 A less-major fork goes right here.
-You can walk it, or drive some or all of it with high clearance; it will go about 1/3 mile before reaching a turnaround loop.
-Beyond here it is trail.
-This point is at about 7200′ elevation.
-(We drove another 0.15 mile or so, and found the point where FR 698 drops steeply into the Beaver Dam Creek drainage.
-You’d want 4WD to be comfortable about getting back up this hill.
-At the bottom of the hill is a sign for trail 114, the Beaver Dam Creek trail.
-We walked this, willow-bashing along the creek, until we reached the end of the “less-major fork” described above.
-We walked the road on the way back.)
+You can walk it, or drive some or all of it with a high-clearance vehicle.
+It goes about 1/3 mile before reaching a turnaround loop.

 2018 Updates by Livingston Douglas